 8. Choppy Ringlets

 This is another hairstyle for the curly-haired ladies out there.
 The choppy ringlets accentuate this short lob look.
 The spirals are kept smart-looking with subtle layering.
-As curly hair shrinks up, the bangs should be cut a bit longer.
+As curly hair shrinks up, the bangs on side should be cut a bit longer.

 9. Sleek Look